 OpenStack - An open source cloud OS getting popular

-OpenStack, an open source cloud operating system, is getting popular day by day.
-OpenStack controls large pools of compute, storage, and networking resources throughout a data center.
-It provides a very simple and easy to use web interface for administrator to manage resources, manage users and assign resources to users.
-It's popularity can be measured through the famous companies who are using it such as BMW, GoDaddy, Wells-Fargo, Time-Warner Cable, PayPal and many more.
+OpenStack, an open-source cloud operating system, is getting popular day by day.
+OpenStack controls large pools of computing, storage, and networking resources throughout a data center.
+It provides a very simple and easy-to-use web interface for administrators to manage resources, manage users and assign resources to users.
+Its popularity can be measured through the famous companies who are using it such as BMW, GoDaddy, Wells-Fargo, Time-Warner Cable, PayPal, and many more.

 How to use OpenStack?

 OpenStack can be used by administrators on hypervisors in a virtual machine environment.
-Most popular hypervisors with OpenStack are KVM and XenServer.
+The most popular hypervisors with OpenStack are KVM and XenServer.
 In addition to different hypervisors, OpenStack also supports ARM and alternative hardware architectures.
-OpenStack can be used as a service providers offering an IaaS platform or services.
-Other possible use is by IT department acting as cloud service providers for business units and project teams.
-Big data processing with tools like Hadoop can be done using OpenStack as well as scaling compute up and down to meet demand for web resources and applications.
+OpenStack can be used as a service provider offering an IaaS platform or services.
+Another possible use is by the IT department acting as cloud service providers for business units and project teams.
+Big data processing with tools like Hadoop can be done using OpenStack as well as scaling compute up and down to meet the demand for web resources and applications.

 Some of the benefits of OpenStack are given below: